Deep Tree Tensor Networks: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

-\textit{"Simplicity is the ultimate sophistication."——Leonardo da Vinci}
+\textit{``Simplicity is the ultimate sophistication.''} --- Leonardo da Vinci

-The wavefunction of a quantum many-body system typically resides in an extremely high-dimensional Hilbert space, with its complexity increasing exponentially as the particle count grows~\citep{jiang2008accurate,zhao2010renormalization}.
+The wavefunction of a quantum many-body system typically resides in an extremely high-dimensional Hilbert space, with its complexity increasing exponentially as the particle count grows~\cite{jiang2008accurate,zhao2010renormalization}.
 For example, consider a system consisting of $N$ spin-$\frac{1}{2}$ particles; the dimensionality of the corresponding Hilbert space would be $2^N$.
-Tensor networks (TNs) offer powerful numerical techniques for tackling the "\textit{Curse of Dimensionality}"~\citep{cichocki2016tensor}.
-By leveraging the local entanglement properties of quantum states, TNs represent complex wavefunctions into multilinear representations of multiple low-dimensional cores, thereby significantly reducing computational and storage requirements\footnote{In tensor network theory, states that satisfy the area law for entanglement entropy can be efficiently approximated using TNs with finite bond dimensions.}~\citep{ref1,ref12}.
-This class of methods allows for an accurate representation of quantum states while mitigating the exponential growth in complexity, making it feasible to simulate large-scale quantum systems~\citep{jaschke2018one,ref12}.
+Tensor networks (TNs) offer powerful numerical techniques for tackling the ``\textit{Curse of Dimensionality}''~\cite{cichocki2016tensor}.
+By leveraging the local entanglement properties of quantum states, TNs represent complex wavefunctions into multilinear representations of multiple low-dimensional cores, thereby significantly reducing computational and storage requirements~\cite{ref1,ref12}\footnote{In tensor network theory, states that satisfy the area law for entanglement entropy can be efficiently approximated using TNs with finite bond dimensions.}.
+This class of methods allows for an accurate representation of quantum states while mitigating the exponential growth in complexity, making it feasible to simulate large-scale quantum systems~\cite{jaschke2018one,ref12}.

 Recently, TN-based interpretable and quantum-inspired white-box machine learning has attracted the attention of researchers.
-It holds the potential to generate novel schemes that can run on quantum hardware~\citep{huggins2019towards,ran2023tensor}.
-Typical TN models, including Matrix Product States~\citep{cirac2021matrix} (MPS\footnote{The MPS is also referred to as Tensor Train~\citep{ref22}, or Tensor Ring~\citep{ref14} with the periodic condition in classical machine learning.}), Tree Tensor Network (TTN)~\citep{cheng2019tree}, and Multi-Scale Entanglement Renormalization Ansatz (MERA)~\citep{reyes2020multi} are skillfully applied in image classification.
-Routine practice is to map each pixel or local patch of an image to a $d$-dimensional vector by a local map function $\phi(\cdot)$, and then use the \textit{tensor product} to obtain a joint feature map $\Phi(\boldsymbol{x})$ of $d^N$ dimensionality (see Fig.\ref{img1} left).
-The TN model used for image classification can be expressed as follows:
+It holds the potential to generate novel schemes that can run on quantum hardware~\cite{huggins2019towards,ran2023tensor}.
+Typical TN models, including Matrix Product States~\cite{cirac2021matrix} (MPS\footnote{The MPS is also referred to as Tensor Train~\cite{ref22}, or Tensor Ring~\cite{ref14} with the periodic condition in classical machine learning.}), Tree Tensor Network (TTN)~\cite{cheng2019tree}, and Multi-Scale Entanglement Renormalization Ansatz (MERA)~\cite{reyes2020multi} are skillfully applied in image classification.
+Routine practice is to map each pixel or local patch of the image to a $d$-dimensional vector by a local map function $\phi(\cdot)$, and then use the \textit{tensor product} to obtain a joint feature map $\Phi(\boldsymbol{x})$ of $d^N$ dimensionality (see Fig.~\ref{img1} left).
+This process can be expressed as follows: